ThotAlion/Phoenix/README.md

 # main remarks
 As far as possible, all is in Python2.7 language

+# Architecture
+## The drone folder
+contains the embedded code for the raspberry pi on the drone (empty for the moment)
+## The hive folder
+contains the code on the master computer Windows 10 which has high CPU.
+(empty for the moment)
+## The pan-tilt folder
+contains the test bench of fiducial pose estimation This code operates a pan-tilt turret with a Logitech c525 webcam (http://www.logitech.fr/fr-fr/product/hd-webcam-c525).
+The objective is to center an aruco marker with this turret and measure the relative position in centimeters.

+## The test_opencv folder contains some simple algorithms with open cv

 # What to install on Raspberry Pi 3 on the drone
 - get a clean image of Raspbian Jessie Lite (no desktop)
 - sudo raspi-config to extend the file system, make the boot after network connexion